National Minimum Wage and National Living Wage - rates and overview

 You must pay minimum wage to workers if it is due.
 If you discover you have paid your workers below minimum wage rates, you must pay any arrears of minimum wage to the workers immediately.
 Arrears are calculated in accordance with a formula that uses current rates.
 HMRC Compliance Officers will issue a notice of underpayment to enforce any arrears of minimum wage they find are outstanding at the start of their investigation.
 They may also impose a penalty.

-If you break minimum wage law, you can also be named publicly.
+If you break minimum wage law, you could face an unlimited fine and also be named publicly.

 • Acas Helpline